Turtle Lake, Walworth County, Wisconsin

-Turtle Lake is a census-designated place in the town of Richmond, Walworth County, Wisconsin, United States.
+Turtle Lake is a census-designated place (CDP) in the town of Richmond, Walworth County, Wisconsin, United States.
 Its population was 348 as of the 2020 census.

 Turtle Lake is 141 acres and has a maximum depth of 30 feet.
 Visitors have access to the lake from a public boat landing.
 Fish include panfish, largemouth bass, and northern pike.
 The lake's water is moderately clear.